 What made you want to open a coworking space?

-Our previous e-commerce business was an online design shop which promoted the work of new and independent designers and illustrators.
+Our previous e-commerce business was an online design shop that promoted the work of new and independent designers and illustrators.
 While we loved the virtual community that sprung up around us; after six years we hankered after something that would take us offline.
-Our desire was still to offer business solutions to creatives - just this time it was to give people desk space, access to e-commerce and distribution facilities and possibly a friendly new face to chat to over a morning coffee that might just lead to a wonderful collaboration down the line…
+Our desire was still to offer business solutions to creatives – just this time it was to give people desk space, access to e-commerce and distribution facilities and possibly a friendly new face to chat to over a morning coffee that might just lead to a wonderful collaboration down the line…

 What’s Bristol like as a city to run a coworking space in?

 Ahhh, Bristol!
 What a beautiful place – we can’t get enough of it, and I think a lot of people feel the same… There are lots of folk moving here from London, as well as remote workers and freelancers so as a result there are quite a few places that offer co-working as there is quite a lot of demand.
 But in true Bristol spirit, there are different places which suit different sorts of people so it doesn’t feel competitive in any way.
 Bristol is a great place to run coworking in, because people get it and know what it’s all about already.

 There’s a few coworking spaces in Stokes Croft – why do you think that is?
 And what are you doing to stand out?

 Yes, there are a few co-working spaces in Stokes Croft, I think because of the general ‘ditch the office’ vibe of the area and the great location.
 There are some truly excellent cafes and restaurants around, but you can also nip into town or get to the station in a matter of minutes.
 There is a strong sense of community (mildly anarchic) spirit around too, which suits people who like to co-work who generally think a little differently too.